 These Christmas sugar cookies are roll out cookies that are frosted with an easy vanilla buttercream and decorated with sprinkles.
 A fun and classic holiday cookie that’s perfect for school parties and gift giving!

 Sugar cookies are a staple around the holidays and they come in so many different varieties.
-These Christmas sugar cookies are decorated with brightly colored frosting and festive sprinkles for an elegant presentation.
-Serve them alongside other treats such as M&M cookies for the perfect dessert offering.
+These Christmas sugar cookies have plenty of decorations with brightly colored frosting and festive sprinkles for an elegant presentation.
+Serve them alongside other treats such as funfetti cookies, rolo pretzels, peanut brittle and M&M cookies for the perfect dessert cookie tray offering.

 - The great thing about this sugar cookie dough is that it can be made in advance, and stays fresh in the fridge for up to 5 days or in the freezer for up to 3 months.
 I often freeze this dough in small portions, and we bake up a few cookies at a time when the craving strikes.